volodymyrhudyma/blog/content/blog/replace-all-string-occurrences-in-javascript.md

 ## Browser Support: replaceAll()

-Since we mentioned that this method is a new addition to the JavaScript, let's see if it is supported by the most popular browsers:
+Since we mentioned that this method is a new addition to JavaScript, let's see if it is supported by the most popular browsers:

 ![String.replaceAll() Browser Support](/img/screenshot-2021-07-20-at-22.44.45.png "String.replaceAll() Browser Support")

-According to [caniuse.com](https://caniuse.com/?search=replaceAll), **string.replaceAll()** method is supported for almost 90% of users, as of 22.07.2021.
+According to [caniuse.com](https://caniuse.com/?search=replaceAll), **string.replaceAll()** method is supported for almost 90% of users, as of 07/22/2021.

-One thing worth mentioning is that it requires a [polyfill](https://github.com/es-shims/String.prototype.replaceAll) to work in IE.
+It is worth mentioning that it requires a [polyfill](https://github.com/es-shims/String.prototype.replaceAll) to work in IE.

 ## Summary

-In this article, we have learned 3 most popular ways to replace all string occurrences in JavaScript:
+In this article, we have learned the 3 most common methods for replacing all string occurrences in JavaScript:

-* Using a combination of a **split()** and **join()** methods
+* Using a combination of the **split()** and **join()** methods
 * Using a **string.replace()** method with a Global Regular Expression
 * Using a **string.replaceAll()** method with a string or a Global Regular Expression

-While all of the above 3 methods are fine, I would definitely recommend the latest one, since this method already landed in the JavaScript with ES2021 and is available for a use.
+While all 3 of the above methods are fine, I would definitely recommend the last one, as this method has already landed in JavaScript with ES2021 and is available for use.